ikappaki/scittlets/README.md

 ## Overview

-A **scittlet** is a Clojurescript namespace designed for use with [Scittle](https://babashka.org/scittle/), with a clearly defined set of `<script>` dependencies that can be loaded in any Scittle Web App HTML file.
+A **scittlet** is a Clojurescript namespace designed for use with [Scittle](https://babashka.org/scittle/), with a clearly defined set of `<script>` dependencies that can be loaded in any Scittle HTML file.

-**Scittlets** is a catalog and repository of these modules, providing examples and instructions for loading from a CDN into your Scittle web app.
+**Scittlets** is a versioned catalog and repository of these modules, providing examples and instructions for loading from CDN into your Scittle file.

 This repository offers the scaffolding needed to develop, test, showcase, and publish scittlets, served via [jsDelivr](https://www.jsdelivr.com/) from this GitHub project.

 ## Usage

-Visit the [Scittlets Web Catalog](https://ikappaki.github.io/scittlets/) to explore available scittlets.
+Explore available scittlets in the [Web Catalog](https://ikappaki.github.io/scittlets/).

 To use one: